Alonso-del-Arte/chess/doc/GameRules.md

  queen combines the abilities of the bishop and the rook, choosing to promote a pawn to a bishop or a rook is generally considered a waste.
-And choosing to promote to a knight is unlikely to be the best choice in the vast majority of circumstances.
+And choosing to promote to a knight is unlikely to be the best choice in the vast majority of circumstances &mdash; but it is generally a better choice than a bishop or a rook.

-Even though only knights may jump other pieces, when playing on a physical board players are allowed to move any pieces by lifting it off the board and setting it down on the destination space rather than dragging it across the board.
+Even though only knights may jump over other pieces, when playing on a physical board players are allowed to move any piece by lifting it off the board and setting it down on the destination space rather than dragging it across the board.

 At the very beginning of the game, the only valid move for either side is to move a pawn (which has clear access to the way forward), or move a knight (which may jump over pawns).
 All the other pieces are blocked by pieces of their own side from the first move until such time as the way is cleared for them.

+### Capturing

 If the space to which a piece would be allowed to move to if it was unoccupied is instead occupied by piece of the opposing side, that piece may be captured.

+For example, if it's Black's turn and Black's queen is alone on rank 'a' except for one of White's rooks, the queen may capture that rook.
+Here we are not concerned with whether that's the best move or not.

-Except if the capturing piece is a pawn, as pawns are only allowed to capture diagonally forward (pawns are the only pieces that are allowed to capture on spaces they would not otherwise be allowed to proceed to).
+But if the capturing piece is a pawn, the piece to be captured must be one square diagonally forward to the left or right of the capturing pawn.
+Pawns are the only pieces that are allowed to capture on spaces they would not otherwise be allowed to proceed to).

+#### En passant

 However, there is a wrinkle to pawn capture that may occasionally occur under very specific circumstances.
 It's called "en passant," from the French for "in passing."

 Even though you're unlikely to see it in normal game play, a computer program must be ready for it.
-That's why I'll spend a litle bit of time explaining it.
+That's why I'll spend a few paragraphs explaining it.
-I'm really going to need to add diagrams to explain this.

-When a pawn is three ranks away from promotion, it might be close to capturing an opponent pawn that has not moved so far.
+When a pawn is three ranks away from promotion, it might be close to capturing an opponent pawn that has not moved as much in the game so far.
 Specifically, an opponent pawn on the file to the left or the right of the pawn approaching promotion.

 If the opponent moves such a pawn forward one space, it can be captured by the pawn nearing promotion.
 To avoid capture, the opponent might opt to move their